28 May What is Decomposed Granite Stabilizer?

-With the use of a stabilizer, the number of uses for decomposed granite has expanded.
+With the use of a stabilizing granite binder, the number of uses for decomposed granite has expanded.

 In the past it would not have been advisable to use this material for some of the following applications, but with the added erosion resistance provided by a stabilizer, more and more hard surfaces can benefit from the natural look and feel of decomposed granite.

 In both domestic and commercial projects, stabilized decomposed granite is a great choice for paths and driveways.
 As explained by Gardenista, the feel of a natural surface underfoot is better than hard surfaces such as concrete or asphalt and blends better into lawns, gardens and other landscaping .

 The durability of a stabilized aggregate also greatly reduces the need for costly ongoing maintenance.
 Erosion is greatly reduced by the use of a stabilizer such as Organic-Lock™ and if damage is done to the path or driveway, it can easily be fixed with simple hand tools.

 The introduction of stabilizers has made the use of decomposed granite on larger outdoor squares, seating areas and patios much more effective.

 These large hardscaped areas have traditionally been paved with concrete or asphalt which are impervious and require extensive drainage systems to manage runoff .
 As a natural material, decomposed granite allows for natural infiltration of rainwater, which often negates the need for costly and complex stormwater drainage systems.